 In accordance with RBI guidelines, the Bank has adopted Standardized Approach of the New Capital Adequacy Framework (NCAF) for computation of capital for Credit Risk with effect from 31.03.2009.
-In computation of capital, the bank has assigned risk weights to different assets classified as prescribed by the RBI.
+Bank has assigned risk weights to different assets classified as prescribed by the RBI for computation of capital.